code-z2/inst-paymaster/README.md

 Improvements:
 Move to a secured key storage instead of browser storage.
-Allows larger paymaster use case such as
-One time use paymasters: runs only for a duration.
+Allows larger paymaster use case such as one-time use paymasters: runs only for a duration.
 Cross chain transactions: interact in other chains and settle fees with the chain with which you have enough funds.
-Paymaster extension: allow other paymasters to extend gas offset to sister or brother paymaster while the current paymaster refills Eth.
+Paymaster extension: allow other paymasters to extend gas offset to sister or brother paymaster while the current paymaster refills ETH.

 Not implemented:
  Signing transactions with active paymaster.